OS facts should not overwrite the OS selected to provision with

 Post-build, the Operatingsystem was set to 'Ubuntu 12.04.4 LTS'.
 This then caused a re-build of the system to fail, as the wrong kernel was installed.

 I suspect the error is around line 47 in app/services/facts_parser.rb, as for our host, the os.description field is blank, because it is filled from the hostgroup.
 I am unclear on what a good fix for this is, but I will try and dig into more and produce a pull request, unless someone has an easy idea on it.

 Another thought of mine is that facts collection should not overwrite fields that are critical to the provisioning process.

-#2 Updated by Aaron Stone almost 3 years ago
+#2 Updated by Aaron Stone about 3 years ago

 There are at least three problems here, all of which are caused by Foreman reassigning the Operating System out from under us.

 Problem 1: I assigned the host an OS, but Foreman invented a new OS entry instead of leaving it alone.